 - Consider incorporating the use of a suggestion box or other informal method to solicit family input on procedures, policies, concerns, and/or school achievement progress.
-In order to promote the importance of parent feedback, pair the use of a suggestion box with an explanation of the school's interest in obtaining parent feedback and provide information to parents on the topics for which the school would like their feedback.
-Posing specific questions or issues for response in the school newsletter, on the school website or during a parent meeting may serve to encourage parent participation. - To promote your school's parent/teacher organization, consider creating a bulletin board in the front of the school and on your website to visibly promote the organization, recruit new members and update families on recent activity.
-Make sure to label the board as a "PTO Bulletin Board" so that families know where in the school and on the website to locate information.
+In order to promote the importance of parent feedback, ensure to pair the use of a suggestion box with an explanation of the school's interest in obtaining parent feedback and provide information to parents on the topics for which the school would like their feedback.
+Posing specific questions or issues for response in the school newsletter, on the school website or during a parent meeting may serve to encourage parent participation. - To promote your school's parent/teacher organization, consider creating a bulletin board in the front of the school and on your website to visibly promote this organization, recruit new members and update families on recent activity.
+Make sure to label the board as a "PTO/PTA Bulletin Board" so that families know where in the school and on the website to locate information.
 Suggested content for the board may include the following; meeting minutes, upcoming events, membership and contact information.
-Ensure that material and content is updated on a regular basis. - Provide a prominent area in the school where parent organizations and school staff may post announcements and upcoming events. - Administration should consistently provide formal and informal opportunities to meet with families so they are included in, and aware of school-wide issues. - Revise the layout of the school website for easier navigation.
-There is an abundance of information contained on the school website, however it requires that the user scroll down to find what they are looking for.
-Having defined sections or tabs would be more user friendly.
-To keep families informed on student learning, school events and procedures, website information should be current and updated regularly.
+Ensure that material and content is updated on a regular basis. - Provide a prominent area in the school where parent organizations and school staff may post announcements and upcoming events. - Administration should consistently try to provide formal and in-formal opportunities to meet with families so they are included in, and aware of school-wide issues. - To keep families informed on student learning, school events and procedures, website information should be current and updated regularly.